Spatiotemporal Maps for Dynamic MRI Reconstruction: Results

 Figure \ref{fig:eig_svd}.b shows the singular values (sorted in decreasing order) of the Casorati matrix used to find the PSF temporal functions.
 The number of relatively large singular values can be used to approximate the number of components needed in the PSF model (\ie, \Lpsf); \fref{fig:eig_svd}.b suggests that 4-6 components should capture most of the dynamic behavior of the data.

 Figure \ref{fig:rep_cap} quantifies the representation error of both models by measuring the NPR while varying the number of components (\ie, $L$ in the STM model and $\Lpsf$ in the PSF model).
 The NPR curve decreased faster for the STM model than for the PSF model when considering a small number of components.
 The NPR for the STM model using $L=4$ components (\ie, the number of components used in our experiments), was achieved by the PSF model when using at least $\Lpsf=6$ components.
+Figure S1 shows qualitative results for the approximations given by the STM and PSF models when $L = \Lpsf = 4$ for three representative time frames.
+Each approximation was obtained after calculating the spatial components of each model from the fully sampled data.
+Error images are also shown.
+Overall, the STM approximation obtained smaller differences than the PSF approximation, which is consistent with the NPR results in \fref{fig:rep_cap}.
+The better representation capabilities of the STM model can be attributed to the construction of different temporal subspaces for each spatial location.
+The PSF model construct a single temporal subspace that is the same for all spatial locations.
+Given that only 4 components were considered, the single PSF temporal subspace was not able to properly represent the temporal behavior at every voxel.

 Section \ref{sec:th_scond} provided sufficient conditions for the existence of SILP relationships in the \kt-space.
-Using dataset (A), we explored how these theoretical results can manifest in practice.
+Using dataset (A.1), we explored how these theoretical results can manifest in practice.
 Specifically, we studied the SILP relationships given by the multiframe FIR filters $\{\tgvkt\}_{t' =1}^T$ defined in \eref{e,g_filt}, which we calculated from the \Gx matrices.
 Figure \ref{fig:g_filt} shows the temporal behavior of \rhoxt and \gvxt for one specific $t'\in\{1,\ldots,T\}$, considering two different voxels located in two areas with complicated dynamic behaviors.
 It also shows \crhoxf and \cgvxf, from which we see that for both voxels \crhoxf has most of its energy in a finite set of bands that depends on the spatial location of the voxel.
 Furthermore, \cgvxf has its support defined such that $\cgvxf\rhoxf \approx 0, \, \forall f \in \jcal F$, which is related to the sufficient conditions provided in Sec. \ref{sec:th_scond}.

 Table \ref{tb:time_NPR} compares the compute time of the regular SVD versus the sketched SVD when computing spatiotemporal maps using the 3D dataset (B).
 The NPR obtained in the final STM computation is also shown in each case.
 Both SVD approaches were applied on the matrix $\C^H\C$ whose dimensions were $35980 \times 35980$, which caused regular SVD to be computationally expensive.
 The sketched SVD was $\sim 640$-fold faster than the regular SVD, reducing the computation from hours to seconds.
 The spatiotemporal maps obtained for both cases were quite similar in terms of their representation capabilities, which is reflected on the small differences in the NPR.
 Both cases experience randomness from the random initialization used by the orthogonal iteration when calculating the nullspace bases for the matrices \Gx.
 This explains why the NPR result for regular SVD is shown with a standard deviation.